The competition for a place on the first page of Google is intense but with the right SEO effort and work it’s doable. Here’s how.

 The splice method involves identifying the pages on your website which are ranked for more than the average number of keywords.
-Although it may seem like a good thing however, it's actually a sign of missed opportunities because certain keywords aren't ranking in the same way as they should.
+Although it may seem like a good thing, however, it’s actually a sign of missed opportunities because certain keywords aren’t ranking in the same way as they should.

 In splicing, you determine the lesser-performing keywords on the page you are currently on that could be a good fit.
 This could be the case if the page appears on the second page of results, or does not rank well but has significant demand for it.

-After you've identified the opportunities, develop new pages with content that focuses on these keywords.
-You can then link these pages to your first webpage that's currently ranked.
-This provides Google more targeted landing page pages for a subject area where you have already been proven to be trustworthy and authoritative.
+After you’ve identified the opportunities, develop new pages with content that focuses on these keywords.
+You can then link these pages to your first webpage that’s currently ranked.
+This provides Google with more targeted landing page pages for a subject area where you have already been proven to be trustworthy and authoritative.

 If the content you have is in the decline stage of its lifespan, you may be required to think about destroying it (especially in the event that it’s obsolete or ineffective to recover).

-But, you may be capable of reviving it by making the page more appealing to be more relevant with the current SERPs.
+But, you may be capable of reviving it by making the page more appealing to be more relevant to the current SERPs.
 For this to be done, type in the keywords that are most relevant to what you would like your page to rank, and then spend some time looking at the content of all pages that rank higher than yours.

 Reverse engineer again.
-Consider what they have that your site doesn't.
-Are there topics, keywords or elements (images videos, images and so on. ) and links or other elements you can add to your website?
+Consider what they have that your site doesn’t.
+Are there topics, keywords, or elements (images videos, images, and so on. ) and links or other elements you can add to your website?

 The goal here isn’t to duplicate exactly what competitors do, but to gain an understanding of what Google might find on them which makes them more valuable than your own page.

-Appearing on page one of Google SERPS should still be a high priority.
-A combination of good on page SEO and a strong backlink profile will give you the best chance of doing this on a regular basis.
+Appearing on page one of Google SERPs should still be a high priority.
+A combination of good on-page SEO and a strong backlink profile will give you the best chance of doing this on a regular basis.

 If you would prefer someone else to put this in place for you, we have a selection of plans and strategies that would make this happen.
-Sign up for a free membership and get a $30 campaign as a bonus, just click here.